ernie/venture/README.md

 ## Creating Your Presentation

-The updated version of Venture is an umbrella app.
-The static assets for your presentation live in
+Venture is an umbrella app.
+Your presentation files live in `/presentation`, and you can check out the slides for the tutorial presentation there.
-`apps/venture_web/priv/static` and the story files themselves live in `apps/venture/priv/stories`.

 ## Running Tests